matrix-org/matrix-spec-proposals/proposals/2836-threading.md

      * Remove all fields except `rel_type` and `event_id`.
      * If `rel_type` is not any of the three types `m.reference`, `m.annotation` or `m.replace` then remove it.
      * If `event_id` is not a valid event ID (`$` sigil, correct max length), then remove it.

    The decision to preserve this field is made so that users can delete offensive material without breaking the structure of a thread.
 This is different to MSC1849 which proposes to delete the relationship entirely.
  - It is an error to reference an event ID that the server is unaware of.
 Servers MUST check that they have the event in question: it need not be part of the connected DAG; it can be an outlier.
 This prevents erroneous relationships being made by abusing the CS API.
+Note that it is expected that events over federation will reference event IDs that the receiving server is unaware of: this is allowed.
+This check is only performed when *clients* attempt to make new references.
  - It is an error to reference an event ID in another room.
  - It is an error to reference yourself.
 Cyclical loops are still possible by using multiple events and servers should guard against this by only visiting events once.